Concrete Moisture: Calcium Chloride vs. Relative Humidity Testing

 Drying continues after curing is complete through a process that moves moisture to the surface of the slab to then evaporate away and be replaced by more moisture drawn up through the entire slab.
 If the slab has cured, but not dried, it is certainly not ready for a flooring installation.
 And even “dry” may not be dry enough.
 Because the drying process can be greatly impacted by environmental conditions like temperature and air humidity, the only way to be sure a slab is dry enough to apply a floor covering is through adequate moisture testing.

 Accurate moisture testing is critical to understanding the complete moisture levels of any concrete slab.
 One test on the surface of the slab is obviously inadequate when trying to make a go or no-go decision about installing flooring.
 Different areas of a slab may dry unevenly so adequate testing will test a number of different spots on each slab, and will test below the surface of the slab (at service conditions) as well.
-ASTM International has provided several standards related to testing moisture content with two different test methods before installing flooring over a concrete slab: in-situ probes (ASTM F2170) and calcium chloride testing (ASTM F1869).
+ASTM International has provided several standards related to testing moisture conditions with two different test methods before installing flooring over a concrete slab: in-situ probes (ASTM F2170) and calcium chloride testing (ASTM F1869).

 The calcium chloride test method is used to determine the moisture vapor emission rate (MVER) from a concrete slab.
 Calcium chloride testing involves sealing a small dish of calcium chloride on a clean section of concrete under a plastic dome.
 The salt absorbs moisture in that environment (and presumably coming from the concrete slab) and the weight gain after three days is used to calculate the MVER.
 While this method is still specified by many flooring manufacturers, architects, and adhesive manufacturers, the calcium chloride test really only tests the surface conditions of the slab.